As your business grows, you’re eventually going to be faced with a hard decision.

 There are other types of distribution, like dividends.
 Dividends are how the shareholders of corporations distribute their profits to shareholders.

-Dividends are the ways big corporations pay their shareholders, and aren’t really used for small businesses, so go ahead and throw that to the side for the sakes of this conversation.
+Dividends are the ways big corporations pay their shareholders and aren’t really used for small businesses,.

 Owner’s Draw vs. Owner’s Salary for Small Business Owners